CEINMS-RT/ceinmsrt-plugin-twincatemg-cpp/README.md

 ## Installation

 Download and install [Twincat](https://www.beckhoff.com/en-ca/products/automation/twincat/).
-In the CEINME cmake enable the Plugin and then select the Twincat EMG plugin.
+In the CEINMS cmake enable the Plugin and then select the Twincat EMG plugin.

 ## Getting Started

 The twincat project can be found in the repo in the VS_2013_project/CEINMS_Twincat folder.
-This is an example and should be updated for your need (i.e the name of the name and number of EMG channel).
+This is an example and should be updated for your need (i.e the name and number of EMG channel).
 Don't forget to updtae your XML files to use the good EMG channel and plugin.

 ## Citation